logo

 <SourceCode href="/" />

-doom Components
+#doom Components

-<Directive type="danger" title="Attention">
+<Directive type="danger" title="Note">

-documents based on `doc/zh`.
+target language document directory structure based on `doc/zh`.

 </Directive>